-In supplement the above it is worth to notice that according to what is explained in chapters V, VB, U and P of this monograph, the planet Earth is currently under an occupation of evil forces, which have already vehicles with the capabilities of Magnocraft, and which have also many other advanced devices, the military potential of which probably exceeds significantly everything that Magnocraft can offer.
-Thus, the physical outcome of a possible our confrontation with this evil power is very predictable, no matter when it would begin, and how optimistically our leaders would judge our chances.
-After all, it would be sufficient that just one computer-controlled vehicle of such an evil civilisation get through our lines of defence, to leave from the entire humanity only piles of well-cooked meat.
-It does not need to be mentioned, that the civilisations which occupy us may also have a technology to remotely accomplish such a cooking effect at great distances.
-Thus whatever people decide to do in order to free our civilisation from this evil power, they need to consider the physical supremacy of our occupant.
-So the path to our independence leads through moral victory rather than military win - as this is explained in subsection W6.2.
-This in turn requires from us the adoption of totalizm for official philosophy of humanity which will lift people morally above the level of this cosmic occupant, and also requires undertaking systematic efforts to catch and overtake our occupants with the achievements of our science and technology.
+In supplement the above it is worth to notice that according to what is explained in chapters OD, and P to V of this monograph, on the planet Earth is currently simulated a situation, as if it is under an occupation of evil humanoids, which already have vehicles with the capabilities of Magnocraft, and which have also many other advanced devices, the military potential of which probably exceeds significantly everything that Magnocraft can offer.
+Thus, the physical outcome of a possible confrontation with such humanoids is very predictable, no matter when it would begin, and how optimistically our leaders would judge our chances.
+After all, it would be sufficient that just one computer-controlled vehicle of such an evil creatures get through our lines of defence, to leave from the entire humanity only piles of well-cooked meat.
+It does not need to be mentioned, that civilisations which are simulated that they occupy us, may also have a technology to accomplish such a cooking effect remotely.
+After all, for as long as our civilisation practices the philosophy of parasitism and refuses to recognise that these our hidden enemies are actually "simulations", these "simulated enemies" will behave as if they are real ones.

-F14.1.
+G14.1.
 Use of the Magnocraft as a weapons platform or transportation facility